tyst3273/pynamic-structure-factor/README.md

 parallel on windows and mac ... please bear with me ... or switch to linux! you can still run in serial (just set num_Qpoint_procs = 1) on windows and mac.

-UPDATE: I haven't implemented it yet, but I am considering using using numba to speed up the c_structure_factors class as a workaround to multiprocessing

 ## description
 python code to calculate inelastic neutron and x-ray scattering dynamic structure factors, S(Q,w), from molecular dynamics trajectories using parallelism over Q-points.